 So how can we do both and support both reputable dog breeders and reputable dog rescues?
 Because there is a place in this world for both.
 We support keeping dogs out of shelters and rescues in the first place: Getting to the bottom of what landed them there, decreasing unwanted pets through spay and neuter, educating people, breaking the cycle of abuse, and not finding it acceptable to use euthanasia as a means of solving this horrible problem.
-We are all about Make America Kind Again.

 If You Don’t Rescue a Dog